Imagimm-CIML/Qupath_DBSCAN/README.md

 ### 5- Create two classes (beads and cluster) :  to do that right click and add class
 ![add_class](https://user-images.githubusercontent.com/41480459/221811011-e6f70a95-bc7a-44b9-88b5-ce847cd01861.jpg)

 ### 6- Classify the detected spots as beads (because the groovy script is working only on class detections).
-To do that go in the menu Classify/Object classification/create single measurtements classifier and put the theshold to the minimum to be sure toi select all the spots:
+To do that go in the menu Classify/Object classification/create single measurtements classifier and put the theshold to the minimum to be sure to select all the spots:
 ![classifier](https://user-images.githubusercontent.com/41480459/221810259-54957572-417e-4a11-82a5-dbfa86b63006.jpg)

 You should obtain this: